eren/programmer-qwerty/README.md

 TODO
 ----
-Currently, only OS X is supported but layouts for other operating systems are planned.
+Currently, only OS X and GNU/Linux are supported but layouts for other operating systems are planned.
 Check TODO.md.